Measurement of multidifferential cross sections for dijet production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 During the 2016 data taking, a gradual shift in the timing of the inputs of the ECAL first-level trigger in the region defined by $\abs{\eta} > 2.0$ caused the trigger signal to be incorrectly associated to the previous bunch crossing (``prefiring''), leading to a specific trigger inefficiency.
 For events containing a jet with a \pt larger than $\approx$100\GeV, the efficiency loss in the region $2.5 < \abs{\eta} < 3.0$ is $\approx$10--20\%, depending on \pt, $\eta$, and time.
 Correction factors were computed from data and applied to the acceptance evaluated from simulation.

-Further selection criteria are applied to events passing the trigger selection, based on the kinematic properties of the two \pt-leading jets: the transverse momentum of the \pt-leading (subleading) jet is required to be above 100 (50)\GeV, and the absolute rapidity of both jets is required to be less than 3.0.
+Further selection criteria are applied to events passing the trigger selection, based on the kinematic properties of two jets with the highest \pt, denoted in the following by the subscripts 1 and 2 for the \pt-leading and \pt-subleading jets, respectively.
+For the former, a requirement of $\pti{1}>100\GeV$ and $\abs{y_1}<3$ is imposed, while the latter is required to satisfy $\pti{2}>50\GeV$ and $\abs{y_2}<3$.